vquanghuy/learn-opengl/README.md

 # LEARN OPENGL

-This repository contains my personal implementation and modifications of the tutorials found on the excellent learnopengl.com website and is specifically configured for macOS on Apple Silicon (arm64) and utilizes OpenGL 4.1.
+This repository contains my personal implementation and modifications of the tutorials found on the excellent [learnopengl.com](learnopengl.com) and is specifically configured for macOS on **Apple Silicon (arm64)** and utilizes **OpenGL 4.1**.

 Each tutorial is structured as a separate target within a single Xcode project (LearnOpenGL.xcodeproj), allowing for focused learning and execution of individual concepts.

 The project aims to provide a working example of setting up an OpenGL development environment on macOS, including integrating necessary external libraries and macOS frameworks.